 Mark Carey specializes in environmental history and the history of science.He earned his Ph.D. in history from the University of California, Davis, and held a Ciriacy-Wantrup Postdoctoral Fellowship in the Geography department at the University of California, Berkeley.

-Carey's research has focused on several topics: climate change, natural disasters, glacier-society interactions, mountaineering, water, and health/medicine.
+Carey's research has focused on several topics: climate change, glacier-society interactions, natural disasters, mountaineering, water, and health/medicine.
 His goal is to understand dynamic interactions among people, knowledge systems, environmental perceptions, and natural processes.
-Carey's interdisciplinary research links many fields - from history to geography to glaciology and climatology.
-Though he has written most extensively on the Peruvian Andes, he also does international comparative history and has published on Central America, the United States, Europe, and the Caribbean.
+Carey's interdisciplinary research links many fields -- from history and geography to glaciology and climatology, medicine and recreation.

 Carey currently has several ongoing research projects, including:

 - Encounters with Ice: How Glaciers Changed the World and Captured Our Imagination.
-This book project analyzes the history of human-glacier interactions over the last two centuries, showing how and why glaciers captured people's imagination, shaped societies, and affected the evolution of various earth sciences, such as climatology and geology.
+This book project funded by his NSF CAREER grant analyzes the history of human-glacier interactions over the last two centuries, showing how and why glaciers captured people's imagination, shaped societies, and affected the evolution of various earth sciences, such as climatology and geology.

 - Hydrologic Transformation and Human Resilience to Climate Change in the Peruvian Andes.
 This is a three-year, million-dollar National Science Foundation grant on climate change and water management in Peru.
 It is a collaborative project with glaciologist Bryan Mark at Ohio State University, geographer Jeffrey Bury at the University of California, Santa Cruz, bio-geographer Kenneth Young at the University of Texas, Austin, and geo-hydrologist Jeff McKenzie at McGill University.
 Read more about this project in a recent issue of the journal Nature or in the February 2013 issue of EcoAmericas.